TerziTB/PyDRGHT/README.md

 PyDRGHT provides tools for **univariate and multivariate drought assessment**, combining standardized indices, classical indices, copula-based methods, and frequency analysis.

-PyDRGHT is designed for **monthly** hydrometeorological time series.
+PyDRGHT is built for **monthly** hydrometeorological time series and supports any dataset that can be converted to a `pd.Series.`

 ---

 ## Features